h8liu-archives/d8/README.md

 **Does it cache records?**

-Only NS records and their glued A records of registry name servers (like zone servers of .com, .net, .com.ru, .org.cn, etc.) are cached by default.
+Only NS records and their glued A records of registry name servers (like TLD servers of `com`, `net`, `com.ru`, `org.cn`, etc.) are cached by default.
 All other info are crawled fresh from the Internet.

 **How is the library organized?**